melles1991/melles1991.github.io/pages/how-tos/safety-net-fix.md

      com.google.android.gms
      and
      com.google.android.gms.unstable

+2. Download and install the Universal SafetyNet Fix module and install it in magisk
+  * You can download it from [GitHub](https://github.com/kdrag0n/safetynet-fix/releases).
-  * Now we reboot our device.
+  * Next, just install it in magisk and reboot your device.